CorrelAid/hugo-website/content/en/blog/2021-01-12_gender_bias_and_mobility.md

 >}}
 {{< /image-no-border >}}

+**More trips for care purposes cause higher average trip counts for women between 25 and 55.**

-46 % of trips done by women aged between 25 and 55 are for care purposes / running errands [^6] while for men, it's only 30 %.
-While the absolute amount of work trips are fairly similar, it only makes up 40% of trips by women compared to 56% by men.
+46 % of trips done by women aged between 25 and 55 are for care purposes / running errands[^6] while for men, it's only 30 %.
+As women of that age group also do a significant amount of work trips, they do more trips in sum than men.
+After the age of 45 the care trips decrease of women: supposedly because children are getting older and need to be less accompanied.

 {{< image-no-border
     image="20201220_gender_mobility_motive.png"